OctopusDeploy/blog/blog/2020-09/choco-laptop-install/index.md

 I recently picked up a new Dell XPS 15" laptop after being on a Macbook Pro for the last 2 years.
 I looked back at Bob Walkers [Automating developer machine setup with Chocolatey](https://octopus.com/blog/automate-developer-machine-setup-with-chocolatey) blog, and it got me thinking about how I could automate it with [Chocolatey](chocolatey.org/) and [Runbooks](https://octopus.com/docs/runbooks).
 I would recommend spending time going through Bob's blog before or after reading this blog as it may help if you're new to Chocolatey.

 I use Chocolatey a lot when provisioning Cloud and On-Premises servers and, in the past when I was working in Operations and using Infrastructure as Code I used Chocolatey to install a range of tools on Servers, Laptops and Desktops.
-I recently presented a Webinar with Paul Broadwith from Chocolatey about [Operations Automation with Octopus Runbooks and Chocolatey](https://www.youtube.com/watch?v=E0z4QbwTuBg) which displayed how easy this was to do with Runbooks on Cloud infrastructure.
+I recently presented a Webinar with [Paul Broadwith](twitter.com/pauby) from Chocolatey about [Operations Automation with Octopus Runbooks and Chocolatey](https://www.youtube.com/watch?v=E0z4QbwTuBg) which showed how easy this was to do with Runbooks on Cloud infrastructure.
 In the webinar, we focus on using ARM Templates, Octopus Runbooks and Chocolatey to provision Developer machines and Server on [Azure](https://azure.microsoft.com/en-gb/overview/what-is-azure/).

 The problem I am trying to solve here, is to automate all of my packages in a single Octopus Runbook using Chocolatey to install every application I use in my day to day role.
 Also, everyone loves a fresh install of Windows, and I am no different.
 There's something fresh about a brand new install, and I may look at refreshing my laptop every so often, and I wanted a way to automate that and make it as painless as possible.
 I'd also like to share this with other members of my team so they can use this script whenever they want to re-prep their windows laptop or even a server.